Click Here to Learn More About Our Advanced Safety Protocols.

 Even if the pulled tooth is at the back of your mouth, you shouldn’t leave the space empty afterward.
 Doing so will just create more problems.

-You see, your teeth do more than just create a beautiful smile.
+Your teeth do more than just create a beautiful smile.
 In reality, they’re crucial to everyday tasks like speaking, eating, etc. Your tongue makes distinct movements against teeth to form words, so a missing tooth can cause a lisp.
 Similarly, lacking one back tooth can make it difficult to chew, leading to poor nutrition and indigestion.

 Given these facts, you should book a dental visit after you heal from the extraction.
 That way, your dentist can find a tooth replacement option that works for you.